IBM/aspera-cli/docs/README.md

 #### Extended Value (JSON, Ruby, ...)

-Some values provided to `ascli` (options, **Command Parameters**) are expected to be [Extended Value](#extended-value-syntax), that is, not a simple `String`, but a composite structure (`Hash`, `Array`).
+Some values provided to `ascli` (options, **Command Parameters**) are expected to be [Extended Values](#extended-value-syntax), that is, not a simple `String`, but a composite structure (`Hash`, `Array`).

 For small structures with a few keys, the [dot-path](#dot-path-notation) `key.subkey=value` notation (using `@:` to collect positional arguments, or `--opt.key=value` directly for options) is often the most convenient: it requires no quoting and reads naturally on the command line.
 For larger or more complex structures (deep nesting, arrays of hashes, values copied from API documentation), the `@json:` modifier is typically a better fit.
-`@json:` expects a [JSON](https://www.json.org/) value; note that `"` is used to enclose a `String` in JSON, which may be difficult to specify in shells — enclose the whole argument in single quotes to avoid this.
+`@json:` expects a [JSON](https://www.json.org/) value; note that `"` is used to enclose a `String` in JSON, which may be difficult to specify in shells: enclose the whole argument in single quotes to avoid this.

 Any option or **Command Parameter** expecting a `Hash` value accepts the special value `help` to display its schema.
 See [Schema Discovery with `help`](#schema-discovery-with-help).

 #### Using a shell variable, parsed by shell, in an Extended Value

-To be evaluated by shell, the shell variable must not be in single quotes.
+To be evaluated by the shell, the shell variable must not be in single quotes.
-Even if the variable contains spaces it results only in one argument for `ascli` because word parsing is made before variable expansion by shell.
+Enclose the variable in double quotes so that it results in a single argument for `ascli` even if its value contains spaces: `bash` splits the result of an unquoted variable expansion into several words (`zsh` does not, by default).

 > [!NOTE]
 > We use a simple shell variable in this example.